-WHAT THEY EAT : Yellow-fin tuna are opportunistic feeders and seem to eat whatever is available to them.
-In Central American waters they are often found with large pods of spinner dolphins as they chase the same bait schools.
-As they roam all the oceans in the world their diet is varied and includes small dorado, mackerel, flying fish, squid, octopus, crustaceans, and even other smaller tuna.
+Yellowfin tuna are opportunistic feeders and seem to eat whatever is available to them.
+Yellowfin tuna in Central America are often found with large pods of spinner dolphins as they chase the same bait schools.
+As they roam all the oceans in the world their diet is varied and includes small dorado, mackerel, flying fish, squid, crustaceans, and even other smaller tuna.